MateuszKubuszok/GameTheoryTools/README.md

 files are present during the generation of documentation.

-To generate public API - the one actually intended to use by a programmer - run command `doxygen doxygen/public_api`from main dicrectory.
+To generate public API - the one actually intended to use by a programmer - run command `doxygen doxygen/public_api`from main directory.

-To generate full documentation - the one documenting all classes, including those intended to be hidden from programmer - run command `doxygen doxygen/private_api` from main dicrectory.
+To generate full documentation - the one documenting all classes, including those intended to be hidden from programmer - run command `doxygen doxygen/private_api` from main directory.

 ## Documentation